 - C-Reactive Protein (CRP)

-In order to address the prevention or treatment of “Heart Disease” we need to need to focus our efforts on the areas we can control.
-We need to make extreme efforts to minimize those risk factors that are actually in our control.
-After that, there really isn’t much else you can do.
+To address the prevention or treatment of “Heart Disease,” we must focus our efforts on the areas we can control.
+First, we must make extreme efforts to minimize the risk factors in our control.
+After that, there isn’t much else you can do.

-Back to my 4 critical supplements for those who have cardiovascular health concerns.
-Keep in mind that if you are already under a medical providers help and on medications that you need to clear the use of my suggestions with them too.
+Back to my five critical supplements for those who have cardiovascular health concerns.
+Keep in mind that if you are already under a medical provider’s help and on medications, you need to clear the use of my suggestions with them too.

 Omega-3s (Primarily Fish Oil which is EPA and DHA)

 For years, experts have been extolling the many benefits of the primary Omega-3s found in Fish oil- EPA and DHA.
 Can you get enough from your diet?
-NO WAY.
+Probably Not!
 I joke that you would need to eat a boatload of fish to get the Omega-3s you get from a supplement.
-(And you would probably have heavy metal poisoning along with the fish!)

 Most consumers follow the dosing based on the amount of fish oil in a capsule, teaspoon, and packet.
 The real key is the total amount of Omega-3s per serving.
-Here is an example: Let’s suppose that I have a condition where the suggested dose was 2000mg (2 grams) of Omega-3s per day.
-You need to read the supplement facts information on the back of the bottle because each brand available has a differing amount of Omega-3s per serving (don’t forget to read your serving sizes too).
-For example, XYZ brand may contain 1000mg of fish oil per capsule and yield 500mg of total Omega-3s.
-This concentration means that I would only have to take 4 capsules per day to get the 2000mg of Omega-3s Taking the wrong dosage will keep one from fully realizing the benefits of fish oil products.
+Here is an example: Suppose I have a condition where the suggested dose is 2000mg (2 grams) of Omega-3s daily.
+You need to read the supplement facts information on the back of the bottle because each brand available has differing Omega-3s per serving (don’t forget to read your serving sizes too).
+For example, XYZ brand may contain 1000mg of fish oil per capsule and yield 500mg of Omega-3s.
+This concentration means I would only have to take four capsules daily to get the 2000mg of Omega-3s.
+Taking the wrong dosage will prevent one from fully realizing the benefits of fish oil products.
 Be aware that not all Omega-3s from Fish Oil products are the same.
 You need to read your labels carefully for serving sizes and amounts of Omega-3s in that serving size.

 CoQ10 or Ubiquinol